Launching load balancer using the OpenStack terminal client

 Note

 • Run this command: openstack subnet list, save the name of the subnet that your members are on.
-We suggest using the same subnet for the load balancer but if you would rather use another subnet (or have members in several), then also save the other subnet names.
+We suggest using the same subnet for the load balancer but if you would rather use another subnet (or have members in many subnets), then also save the other subnet names.

 • Run this command to create the load balancer: openstack loadbalancer create --name [NAME_lb] --vip-subnet-id [SUBNET_NAME] replacing the subnet name with that from previous step, use --availability-zone to select a available, if not given europe-se-1a will be used by default.

-• Run this command to setup the listener: openstack loadbalancer listener create --name [NAME_listener_80] --protocol HTTP --protocol-port 80 [NAME_lb].
+• If you want to create a HTTP listener you can use openstack loadbalancer listener create --name [NAME_listener_80] --protocol HTTP --protocol-port 80 [NAME_lb].

 • Run this command to setup the pool: openstack loadbalancer pool create --name [NAME_pool_80] --lb-algorithm ROUND_ROBIN --listener [NAME_listener_80] --protocol HTTP.